nautechsystems/nautilus_trader/README.md

 # NautilusTrader

-NautilusTrader is an algorithmic trading framework allowing quantitative traders the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and then trade those same strategies live in a production grade environment.
+NautilusTrader is an algorithmic trading platform allowing quantitative traders the ability to backtest portfolios of automated trading strategies on historical data with an event-driven engine, and also trade those strategies live in a production grade environment.
 The project heavily utilizes Cython to provide type safety and performance through C extension modules.